will-amaral/cra-template-snapshot/README.md

 - Routing
 - Out-of-the box sass and scss support
 - Static exporting on build.
+- Simple type-checking for your components with prop-types.
+(For advanced features, you might consider switching to TypeScript)
 - Gh-pages deployment (To serve your files on Github, you may have to configure your gh-pages branch.
 Check [Github Pages](https://pages.github.com/) for more information)

 ## Alternatives